microsoft/MixedRealityToolkit-Unity/Documentation/Experimental/SceneUnderstanding/README_SceneUnderstanding.md

 ## Observer overview

-When asked, the SU observer will return Scene Objects with attributes useful for mixed world development.
+When asked, the [Scene Understanding Observer](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/ff68a86445152d98ee5b0b1a25bd5f303169e4ed/Assets/MixedRealityToolkit.Providers/Experimental/WindowsMixedReality/WindowsMixedRealitySpatialAwarenessSceneUnderstandingObserver.cs) will return [Scene Objects](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/ff68a86445152d98ee5b0b1a25bd5f303169e4ed/Assets/MixedRealityToolkit/Definitions/SpatialAwareness/Experimental/SpatialAwarenessSceneObject.cs) with attributes useful for mixed world development.
 What is returned is dependent on the configuration of the observer when fetched.
 For instance, one may want the occlusion mask, the observer must be configured to generate quads.

 It is expected the majority of "real" applications will never show the underlying data in raw form.